Gay Hua Hin Day Trip from Bangkok

-Embark this morning with your personal guide and private car.
+Escape Bangkok for a day and travel along the coast to an idyllic resort that was beautiful enough to attract royalty.
+You will see two rambling summer palaces, visit the antique town of Petcheburi, and the seaside resorts at Hua Hin.Embark this morning with your personal guide and private car.
 Exit the city into the fresh air of the coastline along the Gulf of Siam.
 Arrive in Petchaburi province and visit two splendid royal estates.
 First, take a trolley car up to the top of Khao Khiri , a hilltop retreat with spectacular views of the surrounding countryside.
 King Rama IV commissioned a complex of pleasure palaces, temples and an observatory which were completed in 1860.

 Wander around the hilltop pathways, populated now by wild monkeys and fragrant from blooming frangipani trees, and imagine life as it was in the time of the King made famous to the outside world through the Hollywood confections, The King and I and Anna and the King.

 After lunch, tour an art nouveau palace of Rama VI , with its grand halls and terra cotta fantasias.
 For spelunking fans, there are also some famous Buddhist cave chapels in the area.

 Just between the seaside resorts of Cha-Am and Hua Hin, drop by the expansive Victorian wooden palace, Phra Ratchaniwet Marukkhathayawan which King Rama VI built at the picturesque seaside.
-Although the decorative and structural elements were throughly modern for the time, the design of the elevated complex echoes the traditional Thai country village.
+Although the decorative and structural elements were thoroughly modern for the time, the design of the elevated complex echoes the traditional Thai country village.
 If the current Royal Family is not in residence, your guide may be able to arrange a special visit to King Rama VII's 1920s Spanish-style holiday palace which he named Klai Kangwon ("Far From Worries").

-Railway Hotel (now the Sofitel Centara).
+Arrive in Hua Hin and spend the rest of the afternoon at this seaside resort, relaxing on the beach or strolling through the topiary gardens of the classic 1920's.
+Visit the Railway Hotel (now the Sofitel Centara).
 The town here is walkable and very friendly.
 Old fashioned Thai hospitality is still the way of life.
 Return to Bangkok in the evening after a breezy seafood feast.